abmesamesa/blog/posts/2021-03-12-cloud-developer.md

 - querying the state of your applications
 - You can schedule long-running applications, services, and batch processes using ECS.
 - Docker is the only container-runtime platform supported by Amazon ECS.
 Other container-runtime tools available in the industry are Rocket, LXD, OpenVZ, any a few more.

+### Cloud Trail
+Cloud Trail allows you to audit (or review) everything that occurs in your AWS account.
+Cloud Trail does this by recording all the AWS API calls occurring in your account and delivering a log file to you.

+CloudTrail provides event history of your AWS account activity, including:

+- who has logged in
+- services that were accessed
+- actions performed
+- parameters for the actions
+- responses returned

+This includes actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.

+- CloudTrail shows results for the last 90 days.
+- You can create up to five trails in an AWS region.

+### Cloud Watch

+Cloud Watch is a service that monitors resources and applications that run on AWS by collecting data in the form of logs, metrics, and events.

+Features
+- There are several useful features:
+- Collect and track metrics
+- Collect and monitor log files
+- Set alarms and create triggers to run your AWS resources
+- React to changes in your AWS resources
+- Metrics are provided automatically for a number of AWS products and services.

+### Cloud Formation
+AWS Cloud Formation allows you to model your entire infrastructure in a text file template allowing you to provision AWS resources based on the scripts you write.

+- Cloud Formation templates are written using JSON or YAML.
+- You can still individually manage AWS resources that are part of a CloudFormation stack.